hunterjackson/docs/source/mqtt.rst

 ``connect.mqtt.connection.ssl.ca.cert``

-Provides the path to the CA certificate file to use with the Mqtt connection"
+Provides the path to the CA certificate file to use with the Mqtt connection

 * Data type:  string
 * Importance: medium